COVID-19 AND IMPACT ON SOCIAL WORK SERVICES

 Throughout this pandemic, the Chief Medical Officer of Health issued public health orders and directives to prevent the spread of COVID-19 in the province.
 As we move through the 5-step alert system for the easing of public health restrictions, social workers in all fields of practice must keep abreast of changes and continue to follow public health orders and directives accordingly.
 For the latest information on COVID-19 and the 5-step alert system, please visit https://www.gov.nl.ca/covid-19/.
 Additional trusted and credible sources of information are also listed below.

 As alert levels change, social workers must use professional judgement, in consultation with their employing organizations, on how essential services will be continued or modified.
 Clear and ongoing communication with clients regarding service delivery is important.

 As a result of public health measures during this pandemic, the delivery of electronic social work services (e.g. telephone, on-line, video) has increased.
 The continuation of virtual care is advisable where possible.
 Information pertaining to electronic social work practice can be found below.
 Social workers engaging in electronic service delivery should be familiar with the NLASW Standards for Technology Use in Social Work Practice and follow the standards accordingly.

-Social workers providing in person services are advised to take all the necessary precautions in keeping with public health measures as outlined by the Chief Medical Officer of Health including the completion of a thorough risk assessment, physical distancing, and hand hygiene.
+Social workers providing in person services are advised to take all the necessary precautions in keeping with public health measures as outlined by the Chief Medical Officer of Health including client screening for COVID-19 symptoms and exposure prior to office visits, physical distancing, hand hygiene, sanitation and disinfecting protocols, and use of PPE as appropriate.
 Seeking information from trusted websites on how to protect oneself against COVID-19 is recommended.
 This includes the Government of NL, Public Health Agency of Canada and the World Health Organization.

 To stay up to date on information relevant to social work practice, please visit this page as well as the CASW website regularly.
 Information continues to be updated frequently in response to the evolving COVID-19 pandemic.